Climate Doom Sometimes Works: How Negativity Impacts Environmental Engagement

 SciCommBites took a brief hiatus from digesting science communication research.
-Here are a few morsels summarizing what we’ve accomplished, what we’ve been doing, and where we’re going.
+Now we’re back!

 Two members of our admin team attended the flagship American and Canadian ComSciCons last year.
 Here’s what they had to say!